-If you have to repay student loans, you’re vulnerable to student loan repayment scams.
+If you have to repay student financial aid, you’re vulnerable to student loan forgiveness scams.

 You’re a recent college grad.
 Congratulations!
-In addition to finding a job and starting a life, you now have to worry about coming up with hundreds of dollars a month (or even more) to repay a federal government-backed tuition loan.
+In addition to finding a job and starting a life, you now have to worry about coming up with hundreds of dollars a month (or even more) to repay a federal government-backed student loan or some other form of student financial aid.
 So, the very mention that there’s an opportunity to write it all off for good is certainly going to attract your immediate attention.
-In simple terms, you’re vulnerable to student loan forgiveness scams.
-The problem is that it’s all a hoax.
+In simple terms, you’re vulnerable to student loan forgiveness programs.
+The problem is that it may be a hoax.

-Over most of the past decade, a plague of spam emails, robocalls and aggressive online ads from student loan forgiveness scams have been circulating in cyberspace.
+For more than a decade a plague of spam emails, robocalls and aggressive online ads offering student loan forgiveness programs have been circulating in cyberspace.
 Some emails even have (illegally) sported the logo of the U.S. Department of Education.
-Whatever the format, they inform holders of outstanding student loans that procedures initiated by former president Obama now enable them to apply for one or more types of forgiveness plans.
+Whatever the format, they claim that procedures initiated by former president Barack Obama now enable beneficiaries of outstanding student loans or other forms of student financial aid to apply for one or more types of forgiveness plans.
 The ads direct applicants to websites where they register for a fee.
-The fee is usually between 1%-5% of the existing principal.
+The fee is usually between one-to-five percent of the existing principal.
 Some offer a fixed rate registration fee of as much as $1,000.

-Usually the sites also ask the applicant to provide a power of attorney.
-Of course, they won’t admit it, but that will allow the scammers to make their money.
 The scammers have two options.
 One is to pocket the application fee and disappear.
 The second is to use the power of attorney to consolidate the student debt with higher interest rate loans and pocket the difference.
-In that case, you’ll wind up paying for it, for as long as it takes until you pay off the loan.
+In that case, the sites will ask the applicant to provide a power of attorney.
+Of course, they won’t admit it, but the power of attorney will allow the operators of these sites to rip you off legally.
+The students will wind up paying the higher interest rate, plus the loan, for as long as it takes until it’s paid off.

 Loan Forgiveness and Loan Forgiveness Scams

-One of the reasons why student loan forgiveness scams are so believable is that Congress did pass legislation during the Obama presidency that expanded certain existing loan programs.
-These changes capped repayments at between 10% and 15% of discretionary income in the event of a proven financial hardship.
+One of the reasons why these student loan forgiveness schemes are so believable is that Congress did pass legislation during the Obama presidency that expanded certain existing loan programs.
+These changes capped repayments at between 10 and 15 percent of discretionary income in the event of a proven financial hardship.
 In such cases, assuming all payments are made on time, the balance will be forgiven after 20 to 25 years.
 So, when student loan forgiveness scams began to appear, people who searched the internet for “Obama” and “loan forgiveness” did find a reason to believe that the offer that they received was indeed legitimate.
 However, once the scam began to take a toll, articles about it began to proliferate.

 Another type of student loan forgiveness scam is disguised as an offer from a “student aid company.”
 The offer directs you to a “law firm” that claims it can reduce student loan debt by thousands of dollars.
 Should you agree, they’ll ask you to redirect your loan payments to the law firm itself.
 They promise to then negotiate a settlement for you with the lender.
 What they do, however, is pocket the money you send them every month until you default on your loan.
 That will inevitably happen once you fail to repay your monthly payments for 270 days straight.